SainathPatil001/tshirt-Store/README.md

 # tshirt-Store

-Web-application in React with functionality like Payment Gateways,Admin Panel.
+Web-application in React with functionality like Payment Gateways,Admin Panel for managing products and orders.